Exploring the open banking industry in the United States

-Traditionally, open banking started on the retail side, enabling consumers to access conveniently their data across multiple institutions to manage their money.
+Traditionally, open banking started on the retail side, enabling consumers to conveniently access their data across multiple institutions to manage their money.

-Of course, it has evolved significantly since then, as we now see the Commercial side of the banks, driven by the movement towards real-time (with real-time payments, real-time forecasting, and so on) aiming to provide the corporate treasurer with faster and more convenient access to cash management.
+Of course, it has evolved significantly since then, as we now see the commercial side of the banks, driven by the movement towards real-time (with real-time payments, real-time forecasting, and so on) aiming to provide the corporate treasurer with faster and more convenient access to cash management.

-The last economic driver is the emergence of business ecosystems through the connection of banks, third-party providers, fintech, and customers, all sharing a common interest and where each player transparently owns a piece of the joint value proposition.
+The last economic driver is the emergence of business ecosystems through the connection of banks, third-party providers, fintechs, and customers, all sharing a common interest and where each player transparently owns a piece of the joint value proposition.